The Architecture of Agency Volume 5 The Myth of Objective Value

 Most people believe, or act as if they believe, in objective morality.
 They speak in absolutes: “Murder is wrong.”
 “You ought to help the poor.”
 “Racism is evil.”
 These are not offered as opinions or preferences but as facts — true the way gravity is true.

 Readers of the earlier volumes will recognize the structure.
-All truth is conditional: every claim holds only relative to background conditions, and progress comes from dragging the conditions into the light.
-Moral claims are no exception; they merely have a condition that moral realists refuse to state.
-The unstated condition is an agent — some particular valuer whose preferences give the claim its content.
+All truth is conditional: every interpreted claim depends on background conditions, and progress comes from dragging the conditions into the light.
+Moral claims additionally depend, on this account, on a normative standpoint that ordinary usage often leaves implicit.
+That standpoint may belong to an individual, community, or public framework; later chapters make its source and claimed jurisdiction explicit.

 God.
 Divine command grounds morality only for those who accept the divine authority in question — which is to say, it does not ground morality; it relocates it.
 The believer’s values include deference to this particular deity, and everything downstream is conditional on that valuation.
 To the outsider, “God commands it” carries exactly as much moral force as “my culture demands it”: none, until the authority is accepted, and acceptance is itself an act of valuing.